Tools for Building A Strong Communal Foundation

 We are co-creating this experience and space together.

 The Coop uses a septic system, this means that it is important to use a minimum amount of septic safe toilet paper when using the toilet.
 Also, a trash bin is provided for feminine products such as tampons and sanitary towels, also wipes, extra tissues, face tissues, hair, etc. It is also important not to dispose of food items, hair, tea leaves or coffee beans down the sink in the bathroom or kitchen.
+We also harvest the fertility we all helped to create every few years from the septic and compost toilets to spread onto the pastures to feed the grass that feeds the animals that feed us so please don't flush any medications or any other toxic substances.
+Please urinate outdoors and utilize the composting toilet as much as possible.

 In order to conserve water, please use the shower and sinks for the minimum amount of time necessary.
 We use a well and septic drainage system designed for a small family, not so much for large groups.
 So, if we use care, they will serve us fine.